Genivia/RE-flex/doc/index.md

 - conversion of regex expressions, for regex engines that lack regex features;
 - released under a permissive open source license (BSD-3).

-RE/flex is not merely designed to fix the limitations of Flex and Lex!
 RE/flex balances efficiency with flexibility by offering a choice of regex engines that are used by the generated scanner.
 The choice includes Boost.Regex and RE/flex matcher engines that offer a rich regex syntax.
 The RE/flex POSIX matcher adds lazy quantifiers, word boundary anchors, and other useful patterns to the POSIX mode of matching.
 Also Unicode character sets and ASCII/UTF-8/16/32 file input is supported by RE/flex, without any additional coding required.
 RE/flex regex patterns are converted to efficient deterministic finite state machines.
-These machines differ from Flex in supporting the new pattern-matching features.

 RE/flex incorporates proper object-oriented design principles and does not rely on macros and globals as Flex does.
 Macros and globals are added to the source